HannesRammer/DartabaseTutorials/tutorials/TUT1.md

        -a Item polymer element inside /web/poly // Polymer version >=0.9.5 <0.10.0
        -Item views for 'index', 'view', 'create', and 'edit' inside /web/Item

+ Additional the project uses 2 helper libs inside the **'/lib'** folder.

+    **params.dart**

+        import the lib inside a client dart file and call

+        params = loadParams(window);

+        at the beginning of its main() function, this will convert the seatch string into a JSON format

+        =?id=1&name=Hannes  convets to {'id':'1','name':'Hannes'}

+        now you can access the the search params with ease

+    **paths.dart**
+        a collection of all server and client urls to keep code clean

 2. **Download latest stand alone version of
 <a href="http://pub.dartlang.org/packages/dartabase_migration#versions">Dartabase Migration</a>** from pub, extract the zip somewhere to your drive and open the root folder (lets call it dartabase_migration) of the extracted content via **'Open Existing Folder'**